prvn-codes/skin-lesion-pamper/README.md

  Developed in Python using keras library, and classified skin lesions using the CNN, trained end-to-end from images directly, using only pixels values.

+Just create a venv and pip install the `REQUIREMENTS.txt` file.

 [Skin Cancer MNIST: HAM10000](https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000?select=HAM10000_images_part_2) a large collection of multi-source dermatoscopic images of pigmented lesions is available in Kaggle.
 The  required datasets is directly downloaded into workspace using `wget`.
 With this two data file we built a sequential CNN model using [tf.keras.Sequential](https://www.tensorflow.org/api_docs/python/tf/keras/Sequential)

 `hmnist_28_28_RGB.csv` contains the pixel values and the classification of each image.
 The following are the 7 types of lesions available in this file